jackjohnson18/jackjohnson18.github.io/index.md

 ### Endangered Species Suitability Modeling

 A reproducible spatial modeling workflow developed to predict endangered plant habitat suitability across Mexico using occurrence records, climate variables, terrain data, soil information, and machine-learning methods.
+This project was done in partnership with the Huntington Library and their GIS team.

 [View thesis project](thesis.md)

 ### Reproducible LiDAR Workflow Development

-A configurable R pipeline that processes raw LiDAR and multispectral imagery to create normalized point clouds, canopy height models, and cleaned individual-tree crown polygons.
+An R pipeline that processes raw LiDAR and multispectral imagery to create normalized point clouds, canopy height models, and cleaned individual-tree crown polygons.
+Includes five different methods of crown delineation.

 *Full project page coming soon.*

-### Tree Crown Delineation Using LiDAR and NAIP Imagery
+### The effects of flooding on the Lower Colorado River Basin

-A comparison of Dalponte, Silva, Li, and Watershed tree-crown delineation methods using LiDAR, NAIP imagery, and ground-truth crown polygons.
+A study on the water conductivity in the Lower Colorado River Basin before and after the flood of 1983.

 *Full project page coming soon.*